Smithay/book/src/wayland/structure.md

 ## Protocol extensions

-The set of objects and the list of their requests and events is defined in [an XML file](https://cgit.freedesktop.org/wayland/wayland/tree/protocol/wayland.xml).
+The set of objects and the list of their requests and events is defined in [an XML file][wayland spec].
 This approach allows wayland protocol extensions to be defined easily.

 A **protocol extension** is just another XML file, which defines another set of objects, some of them being globals, and thus serving as the entry points for the protocol extension.